 Combination and mixing occurs when several movable items from different persons are joined together and become component parts or indivisible.
 In such case, the questions arises who the owner of the new item is.

 - In the case mentioned above, all persons become co-owners of the new item under Sec.
 1316 CCC.
 Each person’s share is proportionate to the value of his/her item.
 However, under Sec.
-1316 Para 2 CCC there is one exception: if one of the items can be considered the principle item, its owner becomes the sole owner of the property.
+1316 Para 2 CCC there is one exception: if one of the items can be considered the principal item, its owner becomes the sole owner of the property.
 But this owner has to pay the value of the other items to their respective former owners.

-However, it is possible to stipulate a processing clause in the contract between parties parties since such clause is valid under the CCC.
+- However, it is possible to stipulate a processing clause in the contract between parties since such clause is valid under the CCC.
 The result is that the owner of the property will not lose his ownership in case of processing.